KissLog-net/KissLog.Documentation/source/on-premises/azure/installation-guide.rst

 If everything went successful, you will see the KissLog.Backend home page.

 .. note::
-   | During the initial startup, KissLog.Backend will create the Azure Cosmos DB database and the containers.
+   | The initial startup is time consuming and can take up to a few minutes.
-   | This process is time consuming, therefore it is ok for the page to load slow in the begining.
+   | During the initial startup, KissLog.Backend will also create the Azure Cosmos DB database and the containers.

 .. figure:: images/installation-guide/kisslog-backend-running.png
-    :alt: KissLog Backend artifact
+    :alt: KissLog Backend home page

 4. Run the KissLog.Frontend App Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~